When it comes to feeding and caring for oneself, veganism is fairly straightforward.

 Here are a few recommended brands:

-- Aunt Jeni - Available in chicken, turkey, beef, or rabbit, Aunt Jeni products use free-range meats that are completely free of hormones and antibiotics.
+- Aunt Jeni – Available in chicken, turkey, beef, or rabbit, Aunt Jeni products use free-range meats that are completely free of hormones and antibiotics.
 Note that the carbohydrate content of this food is 3-4%, as it contains some fruits, vegetables, and seeds, so see how your cat reacts or get your vet’s opinion.
-These meals are available at stores or will ship frozen to your door.
+These meals are available at stores or will ship frozen to your door when you purchase on Amazon.

 - Rad Cat Raw Diet – A completely grain- and vegetable-free blend, Rad Cat uses all natural, free- and pasture-raised meats.
 The animals are completely hormone and antibiotic free, and the products are available in turkey, chicken, and lamb.